Adolescent and Young Adult Cancer Program

 People who have been cured of cancer may be affected for months or years by their disease or treatment.
 Our Cancer Survivor Program provides long-term follow-up to help young people stay healthy after being treated for cancer.

-At a certain point, it will make better sense to receive your health care from adult care providers.
-We work closely with UW Medicine and the SCCA to help you make this change at the right time.
+At a certain point, it will make better sense to receive your healthcare from adult care providers.
+We work closely with UW Medicine and Fred Hutchinson Cancer Center to help you make this change at the right time.